AllThatIsTheCase/macaw/README.md

 ## Usage

-In day-to-day use it will (should) behave exactly like arara.
-It accepts the same command line parameters and reads the same *standard* rules that are bundled with arara; if you use only those, there's no need to change anything in your LaTeX documents.
+In day-to-day use it will (should) behave exactly like Arara.
+It accepts the same command line parameters and reads the same *standard* rules that are bundled with Arara; if you use only those, there's no need to change anything in your LaTeX documents.
 Instead of

     arara